utdata/icj-class/css/css-in-class.md

 ## Set description style

 We want the recipe description to be a bit bigger than the other type.
-First we need to give it a class, then give the class a style
+First we need to give it an "id", then give the id a style.

 - In the html file, add an `<id>` attribute called "description" to the `<p>` tag.
 We use `<id>` because there is always only one per recipe.
 - In the CSS file, add the following style: